About St Nicholas Buccleuch

 The Kirk Session of St Nicholas Buccleuch Parish Church is aware that discussion has been taking place in a number of settings about the future of the congregation, its minister, and buildings.
 The Kirk Session welcomes the wider interest being taken in the future of the church but issues this statement in order that all interested people should have accurate information.

 The buildings at 117-119 High Street, Dalkeith, are not yet for sale.
 They remain, for now, in the care of and under the management of the Kirk Session.
 Ultimately, in a situation where a union with Newbattle has actually occurred, there will be further discussion involving local trustees (i.e. the elders of the united congregation), the Presbytery, and the Church of Scotland General Trustees over the retention or disposal of the buildings.
-Work has begun to explore whether there is sufficient interest, within the wider community, in taking over ownership of the buildings through a community buyout so that they will be preserved for the use and enjoyment of the people of Dalkeith.
-The work on exploring this possibility has begun now because it is a long and complex process.
-The Kirk Session would welcome expressions of interest from anyone in assisting with this process.

 The Kirk Session of St Nicholas Buccleuch Parish Church is aware that discussion has been taking place in a number of settings about the future of the congregation, its minister, and buildings.
 The Kirk Session welcomes the wider interest being taken in the future of the church but issues this statement in order that all interested people should have accurate information.

 The buildings at 117-119 High Street, Dalkeith, are not yet for sale.
 They remain, for now, in the care of and under the management of the Kirk Session.
 Ultimately, in a situation where a union with Newbattle has actually occurred, there will be further discussion involving local trustees (i.e. the elders of the united congregation), the Presbytery, and the Church of Scotland General Trustees over the retention or disposal of the buildings.
-Work has begun to explore whether there is sufficient interest, within the wider community, in taking over ownership of the buildings through a community buyout so that they will be preserved for the use and enjoyment of the people of Dalkeith.
-The work on exploring this possibility has begun now because it is a long and complex process.
-The Kirk Session would welcome expressions of interest from anyone in assisting with this process.